-The menu is made up of locally sourced ingredients that go into their wood-fired pizza, sandwiches on housemade focaccia (get a loaf to bring home), herbal iced tea infusions, a shockingly great salad, and a few rotating seasonal entrees.
-It’s a fun spot for a casual outdoor summer dinner or a candlelit wintertime date, and the only way to do it wrong is by not getting a slice of Deru’s enormous layer cakes.
-The coconut and the dark chocolate salted peanut butter are their best flavors, and they’re so good that you’ll want to press your face up to the glass display to whisper goodbye afterwards.
+The menu is made up of locally sourced ingredients that go into their wood-fired pizza, sandwiches on housemade focaccia, muddled beet drinks, exemplary bowls of greens, and a few rotating seasonal entrees.
+It’s a fun spot for a casual outdoor summer lunch or a candlelit wintertime date over a bottle of wine at the bar, and the only way to do it wrong is by not grabbing a slab of Deru’s enormous layer cakes.
+The coconut and the dark chocolate salted peanut butter are their best flavors, and they’re so decadent that you’ll want to press your face up to the glass display to whisper goodbye afterwards.

 Sign up for our newsletter.

 Be the first to get expert restaurant recommendations for every situation right in your inbox.